Health effects of alcohol

+There are several potential ways for light alcohol drinkers to reduce their cancer risk.
+Research suggests that dietary intake of folate, in amounts commonly found in daily multivitamins, may help protect women from the increased risk of breast cancer associated with light alcohol consumption.
+Additionally, two large U.S.-based studies on health professionals found no increased cancer risk from light to moderate alcohol consumption in men who do not smoke.
+Some observational studies suggest a potential association between alcohol consumption and a decreased risk of certain cancers, such as kidney cancer, thyroid cancer, and non-Hodgkin lymphoma.

+Multiple prospective studies suggest a protective effect of light to moderate alcohol consumption on cardiovascular health for both men and women.
+Several mechanisms have been proposed to explain this association.
+Additionally, alcohol may reduce the risk of clot formation, which can contribute to heart attacks and strokes, and lower the risk of developing diabetes.

+A 2022 statement from The Lancet, based on its 2020 Global Burden of Disease Study, said that the health risks associated with alcohol consumption vary by age and region, and that for those over age 40, "consuming a small amount of alcohol ... can provide some health benefits, such as reducing the risk of cardiovascular disease, stroke, and diabetes."

+In January 2025, the Surgeon General of the United States released an advisory describing a causal relationship between alcohol consumption and increased risk of seven different types of cancer, including colorectal cancer, liver cancer, and throat cancer.
+The advisory recommended updating the health warning label on alcohol-containing beverages in the United States to include a warning about the risk of cancer from consuming these beverages.

 Short-term effects

 The short-term effects of alcohol consumption range from a decrease in anxiety and motor skills at lower doses to unconsciousness, anterograde amnesia, and central nervous system depression at higher doses.
 Cell membranes are highly permeable to alcohol, so once alcohol is in the bloodstream it can diffuse into nearly every cell in the body.

 The concentration of alcohol in blood is measured via blood alcohol content (BAC).
 The amount and circumstances of consumption play a large part in determining the extent of intoxication; for example, eating a heavy meal before alcohol consumption causes alcohol to absorb more slowly.
 Hydration also plays a role, especially in determining the extent of hangovers.
 After binge drinking, unconsciousness can occur and extreme levels of consumption can lead to alcohol poisoning and death (a concentration in the blood stream of 0.40% will kill half of those affected).
 Alcohol may also cause death indirectly, by asphyxiation from vomit.

 Alcohol disrupts normal sleep patterns thereby reducing sleep quality and can greatly exacerbate sleep problems.
 During abstinence, residual disruptions in sleep regularity and sleep patterns are the greatest predictors of relapse.

 Heavy alcohol consumption while in a hunger state can cause alcoholic ketoacidosis, a life-threatening metabolic derailment.